prashantjaiswar3-debug/studio/README.md

 4.  **Open the application:**
     Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-The application comes pre-loaded with a sample `playlist.m3u` file, so you can start exploring its features right away.

 ## How to Use

 ### Loading a Playlist